“Failure isn’t fatal, but failure to change might be” – John Wooden

 Despite what some people may think, the insurance industry is a highly noble profession.
-So why do new insurance agents come and go?
-Why do so many new insurance agents fail?
+So why do insurance agents come and go?
+Why do so many new insurance agents fail and experienced agents plateau?

 The insurance industry offers amazing career opportunities for those who seize it.
 This is especially true for insurance agents/producers.
 I spent 15 years as a property & casualty agent and have had many ups and downs.
 There were moments of great success and days where I simply wanted to throw in the towel.

-The insurance industry needs some new young talent.
+The insurance industry needs some new young talent and strong leadership.
 Unfortunately, young people aren’t flocking to become insurance agents.
 For those new agents that do take on the challenge of becoming a new insurance agent, many fail.
 Why?

-I think there are three main reasons why new insurance agents fail.
+I think there are three main reasons why insurance agents fail.

 Expect too much too soon.

 Let’s face it, most of us live in the see it, want it, have it generation.
 We see something we like, want it, and then must have it right away.
 We look at successful people and think, “That must be nice, I sure wish I was that successful.”

 Wake up call; successful people work their tails off.
 Typically 20-30 years of hard work looks like an overnight success.

 This is thought process of many young agents.
 Been there, done that.
 We start off in the first year or two of our careers and expect to be driving the nice car, have the nice house, and play golf about 100 days a year (ok maybe the last one was just mine).
 There is nothing wrong with those things, but first you must pay a price.
 You must sacrifice to win.
 You must put in the time and effort.